 The College is authorized by the New York State Board of Regents and by the New York State Department of Education to award two-year Associate Degrees in Arts (A.A.), Science (A.S.), and Applied Science (A.A.S.), and is also authorized to award Certificates for programs of study of less than two years.
-Specific academic programs are also accredited separately by appropriate professional organizations, including the following: National League for Nursing Accrediting Commission (Phone: (404) 975-5000, Fax: 404.975.5020, www.nlnac.org);American Physical Therapy Association, Commission on Accreditation in Physical Therapy Education; Commission on Accreditation for Respiratory Care; Commission on Accreditation of Allied Health Education Programs (CAAHEP), American Medical Association; Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA); Joint Review Committee on Education in Radiologic Technology, New York State Department of Health; National Accrediting Agency for Clinical Laboratory Science; Technology Accreditation Commission on Accreditation for Engineering and Technology (TAC-ABET); National Association of Schools of Music, Commission on Accreditation; American Bar Association Council of the Section of Legal Education and Admissions to the Bar; American Board of Funeral Service Education, Committee on Accreditation; and American Health Information Management Association
+Specific academic programs are also accredited separately by appropriate professional organizations, including the following:

+ACEN - Accreditation Commission for Education in Nursing, Inc. (Phone: (404) 975-5000, Fax: 404.975.5020, www.nlnac.org); Accreditation Review Council on Education in Surgical Technology and Surgical Assisting; American Bar Association, Standing Committee on Paralegal Approval Commission; American Board of Funeral Service Education, Committee on Accreditation; American Health Information Management Association; American Physical Therapy Association, Commission on Accreditation in Physical Therapy Education; Association of Food and Nutrition Service Professionals; Commission on Accreditation for Respiratory Care; Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology, Inc.; Federal Communications Commission; Joint Review Committee on Education in Radiologic Technology, New York State Department of Health; National Accrediting Agency for Clinical Laboratory Science; National Association of Schools of Music, Commission on Accreditation.